utelecon/utelecon.github.io/en/articles/online-interaction/index.md

 ### Things You Can Do With Wonder

 1. **Large meetings**: Wonder can hold up to 1500 participants at once.
 You can create a room and then create a smaller room called Circle, so you don't have to deal with too many participants.
-2. **Smooth room movement**: Participants can see who is talking to whom, and can join others conversations by moving between Circles.
+2. **Smooth room movement**: Participants can see who is talking to whom, and can join other conversations by moving between Circles.
 You can also invite specific participants to your Circle.
 3. **Screen sharing**: You can share your computer screen as in other services.
 4. **Broadcast**: You can talk to everyone in the room.
 Up to six participants can use this feature at the same time, making it useful for panel discussions.
-5. **Text chat**: You can send messages to specific individuals directly, participants within the Circle and all participants, which is useful for note taking ideas in the circle, reminding people of the time during group discussions, and many others.
+5. **Text chat**: You can send messages to specific individuals directly, to participants within the Circle and to all participants, which is useful for note taking ideas in the circle, reminding people of the time during group discussions, and many others.

 ### References